Jump to topic

 The three main types of alcohol problems are commonly described as:

 In the past, any effort made to categorize alcoholics focused primarily on hospitalized individuals or those receiving treatment.
-But since only about one-fourth of people with alcoholism received treatment, the previous information did not represent many with alcoholism.
+Since only about one-fourth of people with alcoholism received treatment, the previous information did not represent many other individuals struggling with alcoholism.

 The five different types of alcoholics include young adult, young antisocial, functional, intermediate familial, and chronic severe alcoholics:

-Young adult alcoholics make up about a third of the alcohol use disorders in the United States.
-Age 24 is around the time they develop alcohol dependence.
+The young adult subtype makes up about a third of the alcohol use disorders (AUD) in the United States.
+Twenty-four is the average age these individuals develop alcoholism.
 Young adult alcoholics tend to drink less frequently than older alcoholics, but they binge drink – sometimes more than a dozen drinks in one situation.

-Young adult alcoholics comprise 31.5 percent of U.S. alcoholics.
+In the U.S., young adult alcoholics comprise 31.5 percent of all alcoholics.

-The next category of alcoholics also includes young people.
-This group starts drinking around 15 and develops alcohol dependency around 18.
-But they are different in that young antisocial alcoholics do not drink as a social activity with peers.
+The young antisocial subtype starts drinking around age 15 and develops an alcohol use disorder around age 18.
+Unlike young adult alcoholics, young antisocial alcoholics do not drink socially with peers.
 Instead, antisocial alcoholics drink alone and typically struggle with other issues.

-Young antisocial alcoholics comprise 21 percent of U.S. alcoholics.
+In the U.S., young antisocial alcoholics comprise 21 percent of all alcoholics.

-Functional alcoholics comprise 19.5 percent of U.S. alcoholics.
+In the U.S., functional alcoholics comprise 19.5 percent of all alcoholics.

-Intermediate familial alcoholics comprise 19 percent of U.S. alcoholics.
+In the U.S., intermediate familial alcoholics comprise 19 percent of all alcoholics.

-This group accounts for the fewest number of alcoholics.
-It is one of the most devastating types of alcoholism and includes people struggling with the highest percentage of antisocial personality disorder of any group, divorce, co-occurring mental health disorders, and other substance abuse issues.
-This group experiences the highest rate of alcohol-related emergency room visits, problems at work, and in their personal lives, and withdrawal experiences.
+The chronic severe subtype accounts for the fewest number of alcoholics.
+It is one of the most devastating types of alcoholism and includes people struggling with the highest percentage of antisocial personality disorder of any group, divorce, co-occurring mental illness, and other substance abuse issues.
+This group experiences the highest rate of alcohol-related emergency room visits, problems at work, social issues, and withdrawal experiences.

 The majority of people in this group are men in their late 20s, around 29, who started drinking around age 15.
-The good news is people in this group seek treatment at a higher rate than other groups and are most likely to participate in detox programs, inpatient treatment, and rehabilitation programs.
+The good news is people in this group seek treatment at a higher rate than other groups.
+They are also the most likely to participate in detox programs at inpatient treatment centers and other rehabilitation programs.

-Chronic severe alcoholics comprise 9 percent of U.S. alcoholics.
+In the U.S., chronic severe alcoholics comprise 9 percent of all alcoholics.